36–42 Coney Street

 36–42 Coney Street is a historic terrace in the city centre of York, in England.

-The oldest part of the terrace is the rear part of 36 Coney Street, which is a three-storey timber framed structure built in the early 17th century, and later encased in brick.
+The oldest part of the terrace is the rear part of No. 36, which is a three-storey timber-framed structure built in the early 17th century, and later encased in brick.
 Two three-storey brick houses were constructed next to it, one in the mid-18th century, and one slightly later.
 In the 1780s, a terrace of three four-storey houses was built at the front of the site, facing onto Coney Street.
-38 and 40 Coney Street are of similar size, while 36 Coney Street extends further back, lit in part by a light well.
-In the late 19th century, 36 Coney Street was extended further back, and incorporated the buildings at the rear.
+Nos.
+38 and 40 are of similar size, while No. 36 extends further back, lit in part by a light well.
+In the late 19th century, No. 36 was extended further back, and incorporated the buildings at the rear.

 The ground floor of each of the former houses is now a shop, and the shop windows of the whole terrace are decorated in the same style, incorporating tulip motifs.
-A passageway between 36 and 38 leads to the rear yard.
+A passageway between Nos.
+36 and 38 leads to the rear yard.
 Inside, some early plasterwork survives on the upper floors, as do several fireplaces.
-The 17th century block has an original staircase, and 38 and 40 have 18th century staircases.
+The 17th-century block has an original staircase, and Nos.
+38 and 40 have 18th-century staircases.

-In the early 20th century, 36 Coney Street was the local headquarters of the Women's Social and Political Union, a fact now commemorated by a plaque.
+In the early 20th century, No. 36 was the local headquarters of the Women's Social and Political Union, a fact now commemorated by a plaque.
 The shop was occupied by Currys until 2017, and The Entertainer toy shop since 2018.

 The building was Grade II* listed in 1983.